Greek Yogurt French Onion Dip (High-Protein)

 Step 2: Blend the Base

-In a food processor or blender, combine the cooked onions, 1-1/2 cups Greek yogurt, 1/4 cup mayo, 2 cloves minced garlic, 1 tablespoon honey, 1 tablespoon Worcestershire sauce, 1/4 teaspoon salt, and a dash of black pepper.
+In a food processor or blender, combine the cooked onions, 1-1/2 cups Greek yogurt, 1/4 cup mayo, 1 tablespoon honey, 1 tablespoon Worcestershire sauce, 1/4 teaspoon salt, and a dash of black pepper.
 Blend until smooth and creamy.
 Taste and adjust seasoning if needed.
 Chill for at least 30 minutes before serving.

 Adding all the ingredients to a food processor.